lukecollier/belte/README.md

 ## Roadmap
 ### 1.0 Stablilizing Api
 completing the core working well with needed features
-- [ ] -can get import and resolve node modules code- (should be handled by build tool)
+- [x] -can get import and resolve node modules code- (should be handled by build tool)
 - [ ] support multiple frameworks
-- [ ] only update changed components using their names for caching
+- [ ] only update changed components using their names for caching during compilation
 - [ ] decrease chance of collision using new hashing function encoding for filenames
 - [ ] parse attributes as numbers and objects not just as strings
-- [ ] debug options, e.g adding component names before hash versioning
+- [ ] debug options, e.g adding component names before hash versioning and source maps
 - [ ] report errors and warning effectively
 - [ ] test kit for loading components
 - [ ] support self closing tags e.g ```html <thing/>```